Urigo/Ionic2CLI-Meteor-WhatsApp/manuals/templates/step12.md

     api$ meteor add jalik:ufs
     api$ meteor add jalik:ufs-gridfs

-We also want these packages to be available on our client; And it requires us to update the `meteor-client-bundler`'s config:

-{{{diff_step 12.3}}}

-Be sure to re-bundle the `Meteor` client whenever you make changes to the config:
+And be sure to re-bundle the `Meteor` client whenever you make changes in the server:

     $ npm run meteor-client:bundle